Dono7/MinesweeperJS/doc/MethodsList.md

 ### Description :

 Create bombs in the grid at random places.
-The cell where the user cliced for the first time cannot contains a bomb, this is why it is needed to specify the coordonates of the first clic.
+The cell where the user clicked for the first time cannot contains a bomb, this is why it is needed to specify the coordonates of the first click.

 ### Parameters (not optional) (order matters) :